santisbon/emojos/README.md

   - CloudFront Function [3] to rewrite URIs that are meant to be handled by client-side routing.
   - Content Security Policy for the response headers from the distribution.
   - Using edge locations in North America and Europe.
-- Route 53 for DNS with custom domain for web app and API endpoints.
+- Route 53 for DNS with custom domain for web app and API endpoints with SSL.
 - Infrastructure as Code.

 [1] [https://aws.amazon.com/blogs/networking-and-content-delivery/restricting-access-http-api-gateway-lambda-authorizer/](https://aws.amazon.com/blogs/networking-and-content-delivery/restricting-access-http-api-gateway-lambda-authorizer/)